Introduction & Overview

 1. Queens will be 8 - 9 millimeters in lenght, with little variation.

-2. The head is longer than it is broad with more acute occipital corners than that of workers.
+2. The head is broader than long with more acute occipital corners than that of workers.

 3. Pronotum has miniscule spines that point forwards and outwards.